 Where should the Christmas tree be placed?

-If you want to place the artificial Christmas tree in the middle of the room as we do in Scandinavia (We dance around our tree at Christmas Eve, and yes it is fun!).
-Then you should try and avoid having light cords laying lose on the carpet, or someone might trip over it and get hurt.
+If you want to place the artificial Christmas tree in the middle of the room as we do in Scandinavia (We dance around our tree on Christmas Eve, and yes it is fun!).
+Then you should try and avoid having light cords lying loose on the carpet, or someone might trip over it and get hurt.

 Choose an artificial Christmas tree in the right size

 Okay, you have found the spot where you want the tree to stand.
 Make sure there is enough room for the ceiling.
 If you want a 7ft tall Christmas tree, there should be at least 7½ ft to the ceiling.
 One of the perks of an artificial Christmas tree is that you get the tree in exactly the size you want, so it will fit perfectly in your chosen spot.